What is Payment Protection Insurance (PPI)?

 - PPI was mis-sold to you

 - an unfair level of commission was earned from the sale of your PPI, but this wasn't disclosed when you bought it.

 How to check if you held PPI with the Society

 If you are thinking of making a complaint about PPI and you want to know whether you ever held this insurance with the Society, please complete the form below and we will let you know.

 Email us form - PPI Enquiry

-- In the 'Your query' box, include the following information:
+- In the box featuring the 'Enter your message text here' copy, include the following information: